Bilal-2099/spotify-etl-pipeline/README.md

-# “Python ETL Pipeline for Spotify Data with AWS”
+# Python ETL Pipeline for Spotify Data with AWS

 ## Project Summary